 What is bad faith, according to law?

 In legalese, bad faith refers to the fraudulent deception of another person or persons.
-The term also describes the intentional or malicious refusal to perform one’s duties or obligation.
+The term also describes the intentional or malicious refusal to perform one’s duties or obligations.

 While bad faith insurance laws don’t necessarily punish insurers for their every mistake (everyone can make a true mistake about their responsibilities), insurance companies may be held liable for intentionally or maliciously breaching contracts and violating the rights of their customers.